Cloud, Aerosol, and Precipitation Spectrometer with Depolarization

 - Particle images are reconstructed from individual “slices,” where a slice is the state of the 64-element linear array at a given moment in time.

-- The CAPS-DPOL collects forward-scattered light to determine particle size, and polarized back-scatter light to differentiate between spherical and aspherical particles.
+- The CAS-DPOL collects forward-scattered light to determine particle size, and polarized back-scatter light to differentiate between spherical and aspherical particles.

 - The LWC features a coiled wire that is maintained at 150 °C, which acts as variable resistance in a Wheatstone Bridge circuit.